-Since Sitecore XP 9.2.0, Sitecore content search includes functionality for extracting text from media files, including PDFs and Microsoft Office documents, that does not require any additional tools.
-This functionality replaces the Adobe IFilter implementation that was used in previous versions by default.
+As of version 9.2, Sitecore Content Search includes new functionality for extracting text from media files including PDFs and Microsoft Office documents without requiring additional tools.
+This functionality replaces the Adobe IFilter implementation used by default in previous versions.